-Colorectal cancer may be common, but it is actually extremely preventable and treatable in the early stages.
+Colorectal cancer may be common, and reportedly has an increasing risk in younger adults, but it is actually extremely preventable and treatable in the early stages.
 Do not delay getting screened should you be in a higher-risk group; and if you are unsure, seek medical advice.

 Singapore colorectal surgeon, Dr Chong Chee Keong, is dedicated to the prevention and treatment of colorectal cancer for two decades.
 For more information, please reach us at 6355 5285 today.